-All students are encouraged to join clubs in order to develop leadership in their general areas of interest.
-Any student or parent may make a written request to the L&R Principal for a desired club or activity.
+All Upper School students are encouraged to join clubs in order to develop leadership in their general areas of interest.
+Any student or parent may make a written request to the Upper School Principal for a desired club or activity.
 Upon approval, new clubs and activities may be added to the BCS program.
 Clubs that place an emphasis on leadership, scholarship, and community service will be approved.

 The Bayshore Christian School Latin Club exists for the purpose of promoting the study and enjoyment of Latin and the classical world and for the purpose of training students to compete at the state and even national level in Junior Classical League competition.
 The club is open to members who are taking or have taken Latin at the 7th – 12th grade level.
 Each year, the BCS Latin Club will prepare for competition in Certamen (quiz-bowl) and other events at the local and state level, will host local events to promote enthusiasm for the study of the classical world, and will help to plan and compete in the Alabama Junior Classical League convention in the spring.